cgcman/Dogs-MvvM-Jetpack/README.md

 # Dogs - Dogs list App

-### Simple Test application that shows a list of dogs and litle detail info
+### Simple Test application that shows a list of dogs and little detail info

 #### Use:<br>
 MVVM architecture<br>